SkylerJohnson102020/reading-notes/class-04.md

         }

 **Immediately Invoked Function Expressions** or IIFE "iffy".
 These have no name, but they run when the interpreter hits them.
 If you place this unnamed function where you normally place the value of a variable, that particular variable will hold the value that has been returned by the function.
 This method is good for when a function only needs to be called a single time.
+This will help prevent potential conflicts in your code.

+**Variable Scope**

+- Local Variables are variables placed inside of the functions code block and can only be used by that particular function.
+The interpreter creates the variable and then immediately forgets it once the function task is complete.
+Pop-up windows? login info?

+- Global variables are variables that can be used anywhere is your js script.
+These variables will be stored in the web browser as long as the particular web page stays loaded.
+Once the webpage is closed, it will forget any and all information.
+Wide use of these can create conflicting variables, so use these wisely and/or use locals.
+Globals use more memory than locals.

+An abundance of globals will cause your page to run slower.
+Locals will help it run faster.
+Variables outside of a function, global, will conflict if they have the same name.